vanus-labs/docs/blog/20230219-best-8-message-queue/best-8-message-queue.md

 NATS provides a lightweight and efficient messaging protocol for communication between different applications and services.
 It has a client-server architecture and supports various messaging patterns, including point-to-point, request-reply, and publish-subscribe.

 NATS is designed to be simple and easy to use, with a small footprint and low latency.
 It is often used in cloud-native environments to connect different components of a distributed system or to enable communication between microservices.
-NATS also has support for message persistence, security, and clustering, making it a robust messaging system for building scalable and resilient applications.
+NATS also supports message persistence, security, and clustering, making it a robust messaging system for building scalable and resilient applications.

 ### 4 Apache Pulsar